hth313/OS4/doc/extensionHandlers.rst

-The extensible catalog mechanism in the Boost module (``CAT'`` function) sends a message to extension handlers that a given catalog is desired.
-Here each extension handler in turn checks if this catalog number is something it implements and in that cases it prevents further propagation of the message and the requested catalog is shown.
-If no message handler implement the catalog, the message will return to the originator (``CAT'`` function) which then performs some suitable default action.
+The extensible catalog mechanism in the Boost module (``CAT'`` function) sends a message to extension handlers that a given catalog number is desired.
+Each extension handler checks if this catalog number is something it implements and in that cases it prevents further propagation of the message and the requested catalog is shown.
+If no message handler implements the catalog, the message will return to the originator (``CAT'`` function) which then performs some suitable default action.